12 Magical Swimming Holes Around the World Where Fairies Probably Exist

 5. Ik Kil Cenote, Mexico

-Travellers will need to climb down a stairway to reach the pool at the bottom of the cenote, which is about 130 feet deep, and water level at 85 feet below ground level.
+To reach the pool at the bottom of the 130-foot-deep cenote, visitors must descend a stairway.
+The water level is approximately 85 feet below ground level.

 6. Pamukkale Hot Springs, Turkey